 BREWING IN THE NEW WORLD

-In 2003, the Benedictine Monastery of Christ in the Desert on the Chama River, north of Abiquiu, New Mexico, became the first American monastery to start commercial brewing in the United States during the recent rise of craft brewing in the United States.
+In 2003, as craft brewing began to grow in popularity, the Benedictine Monastery of Christ in the Desert on the Chama River in New Mexico became the first American monestary to start commercial brewing in the United States.
 Their first product—Monks’ Ale—was introduced in January 2005, and operations have been gradually expanding ever since.

 Monks' Ales are widely available in New Mexico as packaged beer in bottles and in draft.